mercadona/rele/docs/quickstart/rele_and_emulator.rst

-Using relé and pub/sub emulator
+Using Relé and pub/sub emulator
 ===========================================================

 It can be helpful to be able run the emulator in the our development environment.